ChasTechProjects/Ubuntu-ARM64-RPi/README.md

 Default username is ubuntu, default password is ubuntu.
 It is recommended to either create a new account with sudo privileges and then use that account to delete the default account, or create a new account with sudo privileges and change the password of the ubuntu account to something secure.

 Image is coming soon.

+## Known Issues
+*The Raspberry Pi Hybrid kernel is used compiled for 64-bit support rather than the linux-raspi2 kernel.